Deciding to finance a residential rental property may be stressful for first-time private lenders or investors.

 An announcement for a new major company moving to the area is usually a precursor to workers moving there in large sums.
 This may cause the prices of homes to react depending on the type of corporation moving in.

 The rule of thumb is if you would like the new corporation in your own backyard, then renters probably would also.

 Investor 1% Rule

 Most investors agree that the income from an investment property needs to abide by the 1% rule.
 The rule states that a house purchased for $100,000 would need to bring in at least $1,000 a month.
 Calculate this number by taking the estimated monthly rent and dividing it by the price of the house ($1,000/$100,000 = 1%).
-If a property doesn’t meet the 1% rule, only consider purchasing if located in a neighborhood that is rapidly changing and improving, one whose home values are estimated to jump significantly over a short amount of time.
+If a property doesn’t meet the 1% rule, only consider purchasing one that is located in a neighborhood.
+One that is rapidly changing and improving, one whose home values are estimated to jump significantly over a short amount of time.

 Research what the average rent in the area is.
 If that amount is not enough to cover everything from the mortgage payment and taxes to all associated expenses—keep looking.
 Always research the area well enough to estimate where that area will head in the next five years.
 Buying a property that is currently affordable, but needs major improvements and on which property taxes are expected to increase, could lead to financial woes later down the line.